Pandas-Team/Ad-Recommender-System/README.md

 What worked the best was random forest with 400 estimators and max_depth of 15, you can check the preproccesings and features we extracted.

 ## What you find in this repo
-1. The final notebook.
+The final notebook which consists of all the codes.
-2. A notebook with a lot of trials which you probably won't make sense of!
-3. Another notebook with a lot of trials which you probably won't make sense of!
-So I suggest just look at the final notebook :)

 Best.\
 Team Pandas.